 Research, Teaching, and Staff Assistantships (Academice Service Employees)

 RA, TA, and SA positions carry a work commitment of up to 220 hours per quarter.
 Students must be full-time (registered for at least 10 credits during the fall through the spring) to be eligible.
-Open TA and SA positions are announced to all students for application submission.
-All ASE positions in the academic year 2017-2018 provide a salary of $2,295 per month and up, a tuition waiver (minus mandatory student fees), and benefits.
-The 2018-2019 TA positions will be posted in spring 2018, all continuing students are eligible to apply.
+Open TA and SA positions are announced to all current students for application submission.

 Traineeships and Fellowships